Project / Logos

 Wakaf is typically used to denote things or structures that are allocated/donated for public use.
 It also refers to the small hut built by the paddy fields, where people can mingle or take their rest, and is often constructed as a communal effort.
 Rega, on the other hand, is an archaic word that denotes value, usually of a piece of land.
 For wREGA, it implies the value of good graphic design.

-Image, right / We were originally brought in to design Sudirman’s SUDI can drink packaging, then proceeded to rework his personal brand identity.
-However we got only as far as the printed letterhead and name card as unfortunately, he passed away soon after.
+(Top left)—1992.
+We were originally brought in to design Sudirman’s SUDI can drink packaging, and then subsequently, a reworking of his personal brand identity.
+However, we got only as far as the printed letterhead and name card as unfortunately, he passed away soon after.
 The smart new identity never saw the light of day.

 FOOD & DRINK (OUTLET)